Get

 If you notice that your dog’s face is swollen, you should seek medical attention.
 The swelling could progress to the throat, causing breathing problems.
 Pay attention to the cause of your dog’s swelling, but try not to spend too much time diagnosing it yourself.
 Do not attempt to treat the swelling without first seeing a vet but gather any information you can to pass on to the vet.

 If your dog’s muzzle is swollen, it could be caused by dental problems, swelling around the eyes may be related to conjunctivitis and include a discharge.
-In that case, you can gently wipe away the discharge with a clean damp cloth until you get to your vet.
+In that case, you can gently wipe away the discharge with a clean damp cloth until you get to a vet.

 If the swelling is accompanied by itching and scratching, it could be due to allergies.
 Take your dog to the vet asap if it is experiencing trouble breathing or hives have progressed or lasted longer than 24 hours.